Skip to main content

 5. IFERROR: Looks for any errors for an inner function and returns a specified result

-6. ISBLANK: Checks if the rows in a column are blank and returns true or false.
-Useful to use in conjunction with other functions like IF.
+6. ISBLANK: This function checks if the rows in a column are blank and returns true or false.
+It is useful in conjunction with other functions like IF.

 7. EOMONTH: Returns the last day of the month of a given date (column reference in a date format) for as many months in the past or the future.

-8. DATEDIFF: returns the difference between 2 dates (both as column references in date formats) in days, months, quarters, years, etc.
+8. DATEDIFF: returns the difference between two dates (both as column references in date formats) in days, months, quarters, years, etc.

 Understanding Context in DAX Formulas

-DAX formulas in Power BI are dynamic, and they change according to the context in which they were created.
-It’s important to have an understanding of how contexts work in DAX, as it can help save you a lot of headaches when you run into confusing errors in your formulas.
+DAX formulas in Power BI are dynamic and change according to the context in which they were created.
+It’s important to understand how contexts work in DAX, as it can help save you a lot of headaches when you run into confusing errors in your formulas.

 There are two main types of context in DAX: row context and filter context.

-This refers to just “the current row” across all columns of a table and also extends to all columns in related tables too.
+This refers to just “the current row” across all columns of a table and extends to all columns in related tables.
 This type of context lets the DAX formula know which rows to use for a specific formula.

 Here is an example of a formula for a calculated column that has a row context: